Doctors Note Logo

 Why Your Body Reacts to Extreme Exhaustion: Doctor's Explanation

-Extreme exhaustion happens when your stress hormone system, energy production, and autonomic nervous system are overwhelmed, leading to cortisol swings, depleted ATP, heart palpitations, cognitive fog, and muscle vibrations.
+Extreme exhaustion occurs when your stress hormone system, cellular energy production, and autonomic nervous system become overwhelmed.
+This triggers cortisol fluctuations, depleted ATP (your body's energy currency), heart palpitations, cognitive fog, and muscle vibrations or tremors.

 answer background